patnaikshekhar/KEDA-External-Scaler-NodeJS/Readme.md

 kubectl apply -f k8s/
 ```

-The scaler uses mongodb and therefore we will deploy an instance of MongoDB to a new namespace
+The scaler uses MongoDB and therefore we will deploy an instance of it to a new namespace

 ```sh
 kubectl create ns keda-external-scaler-test